dpkk87/calculator/README.md

 calculator1.reset();

-resets the expression back from nothing.
+resets the expression back to nothing.